-Intravenous Conscious Sedation is a type of anesthetic.
-It involves giving a sedative through a plastic tube into the vein in an arm or hand.
+It involves giving a sedative through a plastic tube into an arm or hand vein.
 This type of conscious sedation induces a state of deep relaxation which is why it is ideal to be used to relax a nervous or anxious patient prior to a procedure.
 Once the patient is sedated, they will still be given a local anaesthetic injection in the gum which will numb the area being treated.
+More.

-Throughout the procedure your breathing, pulse and oxygen levels will be closely monitored.
+Throughout the procedure, your breathing, pulse and oxygen levels will be closely monitored.
 Your blood pressure will also be checked before and after the procedure.
-The sedative often works as temporary amnesia for many patients, so you may forget most of the visit.
+For many patients, the sedative often works as temporary amnesia, so you may forget most of the visit.

-It often takes about half an hour for the anesthesia to wear off, this is dependent on the amount you were given to begin with.
+It often takes about half an hour for the anaesthesia to wear off, depending on the amount you were given, to begin with.

-After your treatment you may still feel drowsy and lightheaded for a few hours.
-Because of this, we recommend that you bring someone with you to assure that you will be able to get home safely.
-As a precaution make sure you do not operate vehicles or any dangerous machinery for at least 24 hours after your procedure.
+After your treatment, you may still feel drowsy and lightheaded for a few hours.
+Because of this, we recommend that you bring someone with you to ensure that you can get home safely.
+As a precaution, ensure you do not operate vehicles or any dangerous machinery for at least 24 hours after your procedure.

-You will start feeling calm and maybe a little lightheaded after the sedatives enter your bloodstream.
+After the sedatives enter your bloodstream, you will start feeling calm and maybe a little lightheaded.
 Your arms and legs may begin to feel like they are lighter or heavier, this is very normal.
-Shortly after this, you will soon be numb and won’t feel any pain during the treatment.
+Shortly after this, you will feel numb and no pain during the treatment.

 After you are given your sedative, and the sedation has started, your dentist will give you an injection of local anesthetic to numb the gum area where you will be having the treatment.

-In rare occasions, you may feel a slight stinging while the anesthetic is being administered but after that, the area should feel numb.
+On rare occasions, you may feel a slight stinging while the anaesthetic is being administered but after that, the area should feel numb.
 If you do feel any discomfort during the procedure there will be a way for you to alert your dentist so they can administer more anesthetic if it is required.